Public health practitioner apprentices

 How much?

-For those funding their studies through other means, applications can be submitted at any time.
-Applicants must provide a letter of support confirming the two-day release, a formally agreed workplace mentor, and employer support for the work-based learning activity/project.
-They must also indicate their source of funding within the application.
+• For those funding their studies through other means, applications can be submitted at any time.
+Applicants must provide a letter of support confirming the release on a Wednesday, support to obtain a workplace mentor, and employer support for the work-based project.
+You must also indicate their source of funding within the application.

 Please note, the cost for self-funding students is disclosed below.